 Linden, a natural right winger, was shifted to center ice later in his career in Vancouver and has played there ever since.
-He excelled on face-offs and was usually in sound defensive position, but the move changed his game immensely.
+He excelled on face-offs and is usually in sound defensive position, but the move changed his game immensely.
 He was much more physical on right wing.
 Moving up and down the wall, Linden excelled by hitting and banging.
-He was always at his best when he was playing physically.
-However at center ice, Linden did not get the chance to play the same physical game, as he remained disciplined and rarely strayed from the middle of the ice, so that he was not caught out of position should the other team get the puck.
-This defensive discipline also hurt Trevor's offensive output.
+He was always at his best when he is playing physically.
+However at center ice, Linden did not get the chance to play the same physical game, as he remained disciplined and rarely strays from the middle of the ice, so that he was not caught out of position should the other team get the puck.
+This defensive discipline also hurts Trevor's offensive output.
 He no longer drove to the net as hard as he would if he were on the wing, again sacrificing his offensive output so that someone remains high to help out the defensemen.

 Return of the hero

 Linden was moved from Montreal to Washington before Brian Burke brought the Canucks' prodigal son back to Vancouver in November 2001.
 The one-time poster boy returned to Vancouver a hero, but accepted his diminishing status as a role player.
-Goals and ice time became harder to come by, but fan loyalty only grew.
+Goals and ice time became harder to come by, but fan support only grew.